• Pre 6 years Assessment Team

 The NDS is a diagnostic assessment-only service.
 Following a diagnosis, you will be provided with a pack containing information about autism and/or ADHD, as well as information about the additional resources and support services available.

-The NDS hosts an online 'Understanding My Diagnosis' workshop tailored for adolescents between 11-16 years of age.
 NDS clinicians also support the delivery of 'Puffins', a 4-week information group coordinated by Family Action and designed for caregivers of autistic children/young people.
 For more information about Puffins, please click here.
-We are currently developing a 2-session information group for caregivers of children/young people with ADHD.

 If a diagnosis is not given, the NDS will feedback the reasons and factors that have influenced this decision.
 You will still be provided with the assessment reports and a summary explaining the non-diagnosis.
 We are currently developing an information pack for young people who have not received a diagnosis.